| | Because in our 12 months in government we set an

 Dawasamu and other areas of Tailevu were orchestrated to create an air of

+instability and to instil fear.
 The truth behind what happened must be disclosed if our

 nation is to learn from its mistakes.Too many innocent people have